 The Mippo workout top (below) is made from modal to keep you cool, with a bit of spandex to ensure it keeps its shape.
 The mesh back should keep you cool.
 It comes in a huge choice of colors, and reviewers say they love the fit and overall style.
 One said she has this top in three different shades.

-If it’s very sunny where you are, choose a shirt that offers the same level of sun protection you get from your sun cream.
-The Coolibar top (below) features moisture-wicking fabric to keep you cool, and thumb holes for extra hand coverage.
+If it’s very sunny where you are, choose a shirt that offers the same sun protection you get from your sun cream.
+The TACVASEN T-Shirt (below) features moisture-wicking fabric to keep you cool, it comes in lots of colors and has a UPF 50+.

 If it’s cold and you’re working out outdoors, then thermals are your answer.
-The Fulbelle running shirt (below) will keep you cozy while you exercise.
+The BALEAF shirt (below) will keep you cozy while you exercise.
 Reviewers say it is perfect for adding warmth without extra bulk.

 4. Mix and match as much with fitness clothes as your other clothes

-Although I sometimes buy ‘sets’.
-I find it a lot more fun to buy tops and bottoms that I can mix and match with each other.
-Even if I do buy a set, I will often wear the top or bottom with something else.
+Although we sometimes buy ‘sets’, we find it a lot more fun to buy tops and bottoms that we can mix and match with each other.
+Even if we do buy a set, we often wear the top or bottom with something else.

-If you’re just starting out, or getting back into, your fitness journey, you could always start by buying two or three full outfits.
-Then you will be able to create different combinations.
+If you’re starting or returning to your fitness journey, you could always start by buying two or three complete outfits.
+Then, you will be able to create different combinations.

 5. Pay special attention to your underwear!

 Hugely important!
-If you wear pants in stretchy fabrics you can clearly see the outline of your panties.
-Choose super thin seamless underpants that are invisible and select some of the items we featured in this article on no show underwear.
-Although you can wear g-strings too, they often create very defined buttocks and I personally don’t like the look of that.
+If you wear pants made of stretchy fabrics, you can clearly see the outline of your panties.
+Choose super thin seamless underpants that are invisible, and select some of the items we featured in this article on no-show underwear.
+Although you can wear g-strings too, they often create very defined buttocks outlines of which you need to like the look of.
+Also, g-strings can be very uncomfortable.

 The Wealurre seamless underwear (below) promises a seamless look, even under leggings.